emilymdubois/example-chromatic/README.md

 # example-chromatic

-🏵️ An example Chromatic implementation
+An example Storybook implementation with Chromatic.